farrellsoft/anchore-task-extension/README.md

 The minimum number of Negligible Vulnerabilities to allow before the Task fails.
 If left empty, no limit is enforced

+**Vuln Report Export Path**

+Indicates where the task should output the results of the Vulnerability Scan - HTML report

 ## How the Task Works

 #### Prerequisites